JHG777000/builder/Manual.md

 Will include the buildfile with the path "src/buildfile" in the directory "resources".

 Included buildfiles will have builds with the same name as the current build appended on to it at the end.

+Included buildfiles must have the same file information values as the main buildfile.

 ### Functions